This is comfort food for those brutal winter days when you need to re-warm your soul.

 Combine all ingredients in a stockpot and cover.
 Adding salt to the cold water prevents the formation of foam.
 Simmer gently for about one hour or until the chicken is cooked and the meat falls off the bones.
 Pour stock through a metal sieve to remove the chicken and vegetables.

 Transfer the stock – about 1 cup per person – to a smaller pan and bring it to a high boil.
-Add noodles and cook briefly, no more than one min. if the noodles are fresh or two min. if frozen.
-The very thin noodles overcook quickly as they continue cooking in the hot stock.
+Add noodles and cook briefly, no more than one minute if the noodles are fresh or two minutes if frozen.
+Be careful as very thin noodles overcook quickly as they continue cooking in the hot stock.